Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Frequency-Domain Theory

 \section{Frequency-Domain Theory}

-Having calculated both the amplitude and phase of each envelope, we may now Fourier transform these envelopes to study the evolution of the power spectral density.
-While we cannot Fourier transform the fields obtained using Eqns.
-2 and 4 analytically, we may gain several insights from the time-domain model that qualitatively capture the behavior of the generated spectrum.
-First, as noted previously, the phase of the two harmonics has a negligible contribution to spectral broadening, with $\phi_\omega$ forming plateaus of nearly constant phase and $\phi_{2\omega}(z,t)=\phi_{2\omega}(z,0)$ experiencing no time-dependent phase modulation.
-Second, we note that for $z>L_\mathrm{conv}(0)$ the number of local maxima contained in the instantaneous power of each envelope grows linearly with the number of half-periods around $t=0$ and loses two local maxima for every conversion period in the tails of the pulse ($t\rightarrow \pm\infty$).
-Therefore, the number of local maxima for each harmonic is given by $N_\omega(z)\approx 2z\left[ L_\mathrm{conv}^{-1}(0)-L_\mathrm{conv}^{-1}(\infty)\right]$ and $N_{2\omega}(z)=N_\omega(z) + 1$ for $z > L_\mathrm{conv}(0)$; both harmonics have one local maximum for $z < L_\mathrm{conv}(0)$.
-Since the instantaneous power $|A_{\omega}(z,t)|^2+|A_{2\omega}(z,t)|^2$ is conserved, each field envelope effectively bifurcates into $N$ pulses with a duration $\sim \tau/N$, where $\tau$ is the pulse duration input to the waveguide (e.g. $\tau_\mathrm{FWHM}=1.76\tau$ for a sech pulse).
-Based on these observations we expect three behaviors in the frequency domain: i) a bandwidth $\Delta f$ that grows linearly for $z$ that satisfy $N_\omega(z)>2$ (or $z\gg L_\mathrm{conv}(0)$), ii) a constant bandwidth for $z$ that satisfy $N_\omega(z)<2$, and iii) the appearance of fringes in the frequency domain that become more finely patterned with increasing $z$, due to the interference of $N$ pulses in the time-domain.
+Having calculated both the amplitude and phase of each envelope, we can now Fourier transform these envelopes to study the evolution of the power spectral density.
+While we cannot obtain closed-form expressions for the Fourier-domain fields from Eqns.
+2 and 4, we may gain several insights from the time-domain model that qualitatively capture the behavior of the generated spectrum.
+First, as discussed previously, the phase of the two harmonics has a negligible contribution to spectral broadening, with $\phi_\omega$ forming plateaus of nearly constant phase and $\phi_{2\omega}(z,t)=\phi_{2\omega}(z,0)$ contributing no time-dependent phase modulation.
+Second, we note that for $z>L_\mathrm{conv}(0)$ the number of local maxima contained in the instantaneous power of each envelope grows linearly with the number of half-periods around $t=0$.
+Finally, we note that each envelope loses two local maxima for every conversion period in the tails of the pulse ($L_\mathrm{conv}(\infty)$).
+Therefore, the number of local maxima for each harmonic is given by $N_\omega(z)\approx 2z\left[ L_\mathrm{conv}^{-1}(0)-L_\mathrm{conv}^{-1}(\infty)\right]$ and $N_{2\omega}(z)=N_\omega(z) + 1$ for $z > L_\mathrm{conv}(0)$.
+Both harmonics have one local maximum for $z < L_\mathrm{conv}(0)$.
+Since the instantaneous power $|A_{\omega}(z,t)|^2+|A_{2\omega}(z,t)|^2$ is conserved, each field envelope effectively splits into $N$ pulses with a duration $\sim \tau/N$, where $\tau$ is the pulse duration input to the waveguide (e.g. $\tau_\mathrm{FWHM}=1.76\tau$ for a sech pulse).
+Based on these observations we expect three behaviors in the frequency domain: i) a bandwidth $\Delta \nu$ that grows linearly for $z$ that satisfy $N_\omega(z)>2$ (or $z\gg L_\mathrm{conv}(0)$), ii) a constant bandwidth for $z$ that satisfy $N_\omega(z)<2$, and iii) the appearance of fringes in the frequency domain that become more finely patterned with increasing $z$, due to interference of $N$ the pulses formed in the time-domain.